 Unless you need to reload, ’cause the LC9 only comes with one magazine.
 Ruger’s website offers Italian-made spare mags for $32 and $37 (flat butt plate or extended).
 Given that the LC9 that clocks in at four bills, Ruger should have pushed the proverbial boat out and thrown-in an extra metaphorical life preserver.
 Or bit the bullet, upped the price and included two spare magazines.
 At the same time, LC9 owners with spare mags are hereby warned that this genre of gun guarantees that you’ll leave a large DNA sample in the mag well at some point in your shooting adventures.

-As you’d expect for a pistol that may spend most of its life lingering in pocket lint of owners who see their dentist more often than a range safety officer, the Ruger semi’s got a looooong double-action-only trigger pull.
+As you’d expect for a pistol that may spend most of its life lingering in pocket lint of owners who see their dentist more often than a range safety officer, the Ruger semi-automatic has a looooong double-action-only trigger pull.
 How long?
 It makes War and Peace seem like a graffiti tag.
 The point at which the LC9’s trigger breaks is so close to the frame that there’s no point trying to get a feel for it.
 It’s best to simply pull the LC9’s 6.3 lbs. trigger revolver-style, in one smooth movement.
 There’s no stacking or sticking, so mastery is yours for the taking.

 Provided you’ve got a mag in the gun (there’s a magazine disconnect safety) and switched off the frame-mounted safety.
 The latter design “feature” is the most compelling reason not to add a Ruger LC9 to your arsenal.
 If you’re left-handed, say no more.
 If you’re right-handed, let me put it this way: a self-defense pistol with an under-slide safety is like a condom with a tiny hole.
 The cost of failure is too high to take the chance.

-Setting aside this issue (for the benefit of 1911 owners with frame safeties the size of small airplane wings), it’s practically impossible to re-engage the LC9’s safety with your right thumb.
+Setting aside this issue (for the benefit of 1911 owners with frame safeties the size of small airplane wings), it’s practically impossible to re-engage the LC9’s manual safety with your right thumb.
 And that’s without an adrenalin dump turning your fingers to flippers.
 Ruger probably added an extra degree of difficulty to prevent an unintentional “safety on” situation knowing that the vast majority of LC9 owners will switch it off, period.
 Thanks for the thought, but not having a frame-mounted safety would be the ideal solution.